ESOL Skills for Life Speaking and Listening (Online)

 No - you are not required to print mark sheets or report forms for these online exams

-You will need two rooms, each with a desktop/laptop (see Technology requirements above).
+You will need at least one exam room, each with a desktop/laptop (see Technology requirements above).

 Yes - stewards and a supervisor will be required.
 Stewards will steward candidates in and out of the exam rooms, login candidates to Zoom using the candidate’s exact name used for enrolment.
 Stewards also enter candidates’ notes for presentation (Level 2) into the Zoom chat box.